Honors & Awards

 Kendig's Husker Connection

-Kendig's ties to Husker gymnastics date back to 1981, when he served as an assistant under Judy Schalk for three seasons.
+Kendig's ties to Husker gymnastics dated back to 1981, when he served as an assistant under Judy Schalk for three seasons.
 In his first stint at Nebraska, the Huskers won two Big Eight titles and made NCAA appearances in 1982 and 1983.
 The 1983 squad was one of only five NU squads in school history to win an NCAA regional.

 In 1983, Kendig became the head coach at Indiana University of Pennsylvania, where he stayed until 1992.
 His teams captured NCAA Division II national titles in 1988 and 1989, won six regional titles and produced 37 All-Americans.